terminalcloud/apps/docs/TEMPLATE.md

 ## Usage

-Just spin up your Terminal based on this snapshot.
+Just spin up a new Terminal based on this snapshot.
 Access the admin section by clicking to "PRODUCT_NAME Admin login" and login with the credentials provided (see below).

 ### Credentials